 NB: Families might keep the ashes in their home in the weeks soon after the funeral.
 This can be part of a grieving process, perhaps holding on to a sense that the person is still in some way there.
 As time goes on, the ashes may move from the mantelpiece to less visible parts of the home.
 Notice this when visiting, because it can be a hook for pastoral care over time, and open the door to discussing the actual final resting place when the family are ready .

 - Liturgy is available to offer words of comfort at home after a funeral.
 Click to download it>>

 - There is also a series of other cards available which can be sent to the family as time goes on, for example one month after the funeral, one year, two years.
-One example, showing both sides, is pictured above.
+One example, showing both sides, is pictured left.
 They offer the continuing thoughts, prayers and support of the church.
 There is no prescription for when they should be sent – the appropriate intervals of time between each card may differ for each family.